LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Experiment

 \subsection{Multi-modal Evaluation}

-\paragraph{Settings.} For the multi-modal LLaMA-Adapter, we adopt CLIP's~\cite{radford2021learning} visual encoder to extract the multi-scale global features of input images, and leverage simple cascaded MLPs as the learnable projection network.
-We adopt greedy search as the decoding method for generation, and keep other hyperparameters the same as the instruction-following LLaMA-Adapter.
-Two multi-modal datasets are utilized to train our model and evaluate the performance: ScienceQA~\cite{scienceqa} and COCO Caption~\cite{chen2015microsoft}.
-ScienceQA is a large-scale multi-modal science question answering dataset collected from various knowledge domains.
-Each example contains a \textbf{visual context}, a \textbf{textual context}, a \textbf{question}, multiple \textbf{options}, and an \textbf{answer}.
-We concatenate the given question, textual context, and options sequentially in one sentence as LLaMA-Adapter's input.
-COCO Caption dataset contains 0.6M training image-caption data (120k images with 5 captions per image) over a wide range of distributions.
-We utilize ``Generate caption for this image'' as the textual instruction input for LLaMA-Adapter.
+\paragraph{Settings.} We adopt CLIP~\citep{radford2021learning} as the image encoder to extract multi-scale visual features, and leverage a simple bottleneck MLP layer as the learnable projection network.
+We keep other hyperparameters the same as the language instruction-following LLaMA-Adapter.
+For ScienceQA~\citep{scienceqa}, we concatenate the given question, textual context, and options sequentially in one sentence as LLaMA's input.
+For zero-shot multi-modal evaluation, we select three benchmarks, MME~\citep{fu2023mme}, MMBench~\citep{liu2023mmbench}, and LVLM-eHub~\citep{xu2023lvlm}, covering a wide range of VQA tasks.
+We compare with two concurrent multi-modal LLMs: LLaVA~\citep{llava} and MiniGPT-4~\citep{zhu2023minigpt}.